 If the pack-bonded hunter chooses humanoids or outsiders as a favored enemy, he must also choose an associated subtype, as indicated on the table below.
 (Note that there are other types of humanoid to choose from—those called out specifically on the table below are merely the most common.)
 If a specific creature falls into more than one category of favored enemy, the pack-bonded hunter’s bonuses do not stack; he simply uses whichever bonus is higher.

-This ability replaces animal companion.
+This ability replaces animal companion and natural savagery.

 Table: Favored Enemies